-Transcoder can be configured to take advantage of hardware acceleration using Intel or NVIDIA graphics cards.
+The Transcoder can be configured to take advantage of hardware acceleration using Intel, NVIDIA, or AMD Xilinx graphics cards.
 Using hardware acceleration is recommended but not required.
 If your configuration doesn't include hardware acceleration, a built-in software encoder or decoder is used.
 The following articles provide more information about the supported hardware acceleration technologies:

 - Server specifications for Intel Quick Sync acceleration with Wowza Streaming Engine transcoding

 - Server specifications for NVIDIA acceleration with Wowza Streaming Engine transcoding

 Note: Get transcoding working using the built-in default software encoder or decoder (not hardware-accelerated) before trying to get hardware accelerated transcoding to work.
 For information about how to determine if hardware acceleration is available on your Wowza Streaming Engine server, see Verify how Transcoder is running in Wowza Streaming Engine.

 The integrated Transcoder can decode an unlimited number of inbound live streams and encode an unlimited number of outbound live renditions, subject to CPU/hardware limitations.